 The BBFE Phoneline is operated by The Albion Centre based in Surry Hills, Sydney.

 Calls to the BBFE Phoneline are answered via an answering service.
 You will be called back by one of a team of clinical consultants who can provide expert advice for the person at risk and/or their supervisor or treating medical officer.
 On-call hours are: Monday to Friday 8.00am to 8.00pm and Saturday 9.00am to 5.00pm.

 We aim to return each call within 20 minutes.
 The nurse or doctor returning your call will assess the situation and provide appropriate information.

 - Management strategies

 - Prophylaxis information

-Calls between 11 pm and 7 am will be referred to the online self-assessment tool, the Blood and Body Fluid Exposure Self-Assessment, see link below
+All after-hours calls will be referred to the online self-assessment tool, the Blood and Body Fluid Exposure Self-Assessment flow chart, see link below – point 3.

 The BBFE Phoneline does not replace local workplace management protocols of occupational exposures.
 Its aim is to supplement and provide support information as an adjunct to existing local systems dealing with occupational exposures.